Mahendra Karma: Early life and family

-Karma was an ethnic Adivasi leader from the Bastar region.
+Karma was a tribal leader from the Bastar region.
 He was born on 5 August 1950 to Daraboda Karma in the Dantewada district who was himself a powerful, strong leader in the undivided Bastar region.
 He received his higher secondary education from Bastar Higher Secondary School, Jagdalpur in 1969 and completed his graduation from Danteshwary College in 1975.
 His elder brother Lakshman Karma had also been a Member of Parliament.
 Earlier, Naxalties had killed his brother Podiyaram who was president of the Bhairamgad Janpad Panchayat.
 They had also killed around 20 of his relatives in the subsequent period.
 His son Chavindra Karma was also Jila Panchayat Chairman of Dantewada and is in hit list of Maoist and Deepak Karma is currently (as of 2013), Nagar Panchayat president of Dantewada.

 Politics

 Karma started his political career with the Communist Party of India (CPI).
 He won the 1980 general elections on the ticket of CPI.
 Later on he joined the Indian National Congress.
 He was then elected as the first president of the Zila Panchayat of the undivided Bastar.
 In 1996 general elections, Karma was elected to the Loksabha as a Member of Parliament (MP) on an independent ticket from Bastar.
 Later on he returned to the Congress.
 He was elected as a Member of Legislative Assembly from Dantewada and was appointed as a Minister of Prisons in the Digvijaya Singh cabinet in the undivided Madhya Pradesh.
 He served as the Minister of Industry and Commerce after Chhattisgarh was carved out from its parent state Madhya Pradesh in the Ajit Jogi cabinet though he was known as a political adversary of Jogi.
-In 2003, his party Indian National Congress suffered defeat in the legislative assembly elections and he was made the leader of opposition in the state assembly.
-He used to represent Dantewada constituency.
+In 2003, his party Indian National Congress suffered defeat in the legislative assembly elections and he was made the leader of the opposition in the state assembly.
+He represented the Dantewada constituency.
 The congress again lost the 2008 assembly elections when BJP swept 10 out of the 11 seats in Bastar.
 He had secured 158,520 votes (35.19%).
 In the region, he was known as "Bastar Tiger"-for making a tough stand against the regional Maoist insurgency.

 Anti-Naxal movement

-Karma was seen as the driving force behind anti-Naxal movements in the Chhattisgarh.
-In 1991, he had started Jan Jagran Abhiyan which was composed mostly of traders and businessmen.
-The movement collapsed after sometime.
+Karma was seen as the driving force behind anti-Naxal movements in Chhattisgarh.
+In 1991, he had started Jan Jagran Abhiyan composed mostly of local traders and businessmen.
+The movement collapsed after some time.
 Because of his role against Maoists, Karma was a high-value target.
 Owing to the threat perception to his life by the Maoists, he was given Z+ security for his protection.